Have you checked your self-care and battery levels recently?

-I have been blessed with some really supportive yet gentle people in my life who allowed me time, gave me a boost, told me it was ok to take time, reset and stop.
-They saw my grey face, silly mistakes, and sadness but helped to prop me up…for that I am truly grateful.
-They encouraged me to look at my battery levels and work on re-energising them that best way that I could.
+I have been blessed with some really supportive yet gentle people in my life who allowed me time, gave me a boost, and told me it was ok to take time, reset and stop.
+They saw my grey face, silly mistakes, and sadness but helped to prop me up…for that, I am truly grateful.
+They encouraged me to look at my battery levels and to start work on re-energizing them the best way that I could.

 The world didn’t end…

 What I have noticed is that because I took self-care, the world didn’t end, the sun still shone and I kept breathing.
 Things got sorted, people forgave my distance and the birds still sang.

 I practiced self-care by taking some time off work, I walked in the sunshine, I spent a day lazing in bed eating rubbish food, watching soppy films and allowing myself to rest.
 I allowed myself to feel, to cry, to process, not to be everyone else’s dumping ground.
 I then slept, I ate good food, and I relaxed, I also slowly returned to my normal routine, not too quickly as I knew my battery wasn’t quite 100%.

 - Permission – give yourself permission to care for yourself.
 To not work, to stop being the solution provider, to delete negative people.

 - Notice – be self-aware, notice how you feel, are you irritable, snappy, tired, feeling off or low.
 Notice your self-talk and language.